 This is to your advantage.

-When you write a real proposal with a real bid, you separate yourself from the garbage on UpWork.
+When you write a real Upwork proposal with a real bid, you separate yourself from the rest low the quality workers on UpWork.

 There are loads of workers on there who have a lower than 80% job completion rate.